PierreSylvain/clean-code-php/README.md

 or strict mode.
 It provides you with static typing on top of standard PHP syntax.
 The problem with manually type-checking is that doing it will require so much extra verbiage that the faux "type-safety" you get doesn't make up for the lost readability.
-Keep your PHP clean, write good tests, and have good code reviews.
+Keep your PHP clean, write Bon tests, and have Bon code reviews.
 Otherwise, do all of that but with PHP strict type declaration or strict mode.

-**Bad:**
+**Mauvais:**

 ```php
 function combine($val1, $val2): int